 Showit Vs WordPress - Which Website Builder is Right For You?

 Considering building your next website on Showit or WordPress, but need a comparison to decide which website builder is better?
-I’m not surprised – every smart business owner and blogger knows that a gorgeous, functional website is essential to standing out and getting found online.
+You're a smart cookie - Every successful business owner and blogger knows that a gorgeous, functional website is essential to standing out and getting found online.
 But how do you choose a website platform when there are so many options?

 In this post, I’ll be comparing Showit and WordPress (the self-hosted version), and focusing on their design capabilities, maintenance requirements, SEO friendliness, and more.